pdjr-signalk/pdjr-skplugin-devantech/README.md

     </p>
     <p>
-    On a private network a default regular expression which will allow connection from any peer on the private networkis computed from the host server's IP address.
+    On a private network a default regular expression which will allow connection from any peer on the private network is computed from the host server's IP address.
     If better security is required, then a more restrictive regex must be supplied.
     </p>